shmilee/arch-time-backup/README.md

                         Create links for all versions of the specific file in a directory.
   --duplicate <[USER@HOST:]SOURCE_DIR-as-level=i> <[USER@HOST:]DESTINATION-as-level=i+1>
                         Duplicate a level=i backup to a level=i+1 backup and exit.
+                        The SOURCE_DIR is treated as the level=i backup.
   -h, --help            Display this help message and exit.
 ```